NJ Dining: Johnny and Hanges

 - Jason R.

-2. John Fox Says:
+2. John Fox says:

 I’ve been to J&H a few times; most recently with the Munchmobile.
 They are one of the few Texas Weiner places that also serve a spicier all beef dog in addition to the common beef/pork dog.
 It’s funny how some people swear by the old Paterson J&H. I’ve never been to the old location, but the owner told me that the chili and dogs are the exact same.
 I think memories and atmosphere often clouds people’s judgement.
 The owner of Callahan’s told me the same thing about their dogs being the same at all 3 of their locations (now 2).
 I found that the dogs were the same at Little Ferry and Fort Lee.